Variable Selection Using Relative Importance Rankings: Relative Importance Measures

 \subsection{Relative Weight (RW) and Comprehensive Relative Importance (CRI)}

 To address the computational challenge of GD, efficient approximations have been developed.
-The Relative Weight (RW) \citep{johnson2000heuristic} provides a practical alternative that closely approximates GD.
-RW proceeds in three steps: \begin{enumerate} \item It transforms the correlated predictors $X$ into a set of orthogonal predictors $Z$ using a minimal transformation \cite{johnson1966minimal}:
+Relative Weight (RW) \citep{genizi1993decomposition,johnson2000heuristic} is a widely used alternative that closely approximates GD \citep{leBreton2004monte,chao2008quantifying}.
+RW proceeds in three steps, collectively referred to as Orthogonalization-Reallocation Measures (ORMs) \cite{chang2025understanding}: it first transforms the correlated predictors $X$ into a set of maximally correlated orthogonal predictors $Z$ via the minimal transformation $Z=X(X^\top X)^{-1/2}$ \cite{johnson1966minimal}.
+The total explained variance of $y$ is allocated to $Z$ and then reallocated back to the original predictors based on the squared correlations between $x_i$ and $z_j$.
+While RW is more computationally efficient than GD, RW requires that the predictor matrix $X$ to be of full column rank.
+In high-dimensional settings $(p>n)$ or when $X$ is singular, $(X^\top X)^{-1/2}$ is undefined.